teorossi82/jquery-multi-bar/README.md

 ![Alt text](/demo/multi_value_custom_style.png "Bar with multi marker customized")

 ### Legend
-You can show the legend of your multi-bar setting, in the options object, the field `legend`.
+You can show the legend of your multi-bar, setting in the options object the field `legend`.

 ```javascript
     var options = {